 Have an easy way for subscribers to unsubscribe in one click.
 You can make it a link at the bottom of the email.
 We suggest you include in the email header as well.

 We told you that unsubscribe requests must be quick and easy.
 But what exactly is an unsubscribe request?
 It’s a way for subscribers to choose to no longer receive communications they were subscribed to.
 Though the single mechanism to unsubscribe is a link at the bottom of an email, good email marketing systems offer options for managing unsubscribes.

 Let's review the three types of unsubscribes.

-Master: With master, or account-level, unsubscribe, customers choose to unsubscribe from emails sent by a given company.
+Primary: With primary (account-level) unsubscribe, customers choose to unsubscribe from emails sent by a given company.
 So, you don’t receive any emails from Cloud Kicks, but you can still receive emails from Northern Trail Outfitters.

 List: Customers choose list unsubscribe when they want to unsubscribe from a specific list.
 Say you’re subscribed to the company Cloud Kicks’ monthly newsletter and weekly specials emails.
 You like the monthly newsletter, but you no longer want to receive the weekly specials. you unsubscribe from just the weekly specials list.

 In addition to having unsubscribe links your marketing emails, and processing unsubscribe requests within 10 days, your unsubscribe mechanism must work for at least 30 days after the mailing.
 So, after 30 days, if you try clicking on the unsubscribe link, there’s the possibility that your request isn’t fulfilled from that email specifically.